LafLaurine/flag_viewer/README.md

 # Flag viewer

-A flag viewer made by Laurine LAFONTAINE for a master class at Université
+A flag viewer made by Laurine LAFONTAINE for a master class at Université Gustave Eiffel, IGM

 ## How to run the program ?